eagle-io/docs/source/reference/historic/aggregates.rst

 INTERPOLATED
 ------------
-The Interpolated algorithm calculates a value that is:

-	- Equal to or higher than the last raw historic value before the start of the sample.
-For the purposes of this section, we will refer to the last raw historic value before the start of the sample as the ‘last pre-sample’ historic value.
-	- Equal to or lower than the next raw historic value after the ‘last pre-sample’ historic value.
-The ‘next’ value may be in the sample or could be after the sample.
-If there is no ‘next’ raw historic value, the interpolated value will be exactly the same as the ‘last pre-sample’ value.
-	- If there is no beginning bound, the aggregate quality will be *No Data*.
-	- If any non-good values are skipped in order to find the closest good value, the aggregate quality will be *Data Subnormal*.
+The Interpolated aggregate either finds or calculates a value at each interval boundary.
+For each interval boundary timestamp, if there is already good raw data at that timestamp, then the raw data is used.
+Otherwise, the two closest bounding values must be found, one each in the intervals before and after the boundary.
+The value at the boundary is then interpolated between these two bounding values.
+In either case, the raw values involved must be good values to be used.
+If no good value can be found in the previous or next interval, then the aggregate will have a quality of *No Data*.
+If any non-good values are skipped in order to find the closest good bounding values, the aggregate quality will be *Data Subnormal*.

 .. only:: not latex